iOffice/ioffice.github.io/api/endpoints/maintenance.md

 #### List of all Priorities [GET]

 + Parameters
     + modifiedOrCreatedAfter (optional, number, `1549319834`) ...
-Epoch time to poll recently modified items in the collection.
+Epoch time (milliseconds) to poll recently modified items in the collection.

 + Response 200